unic/estatico-nou/packages/estatico-handlebars/README.md

 }
 ```

-If a helpers needs access to `handlebars`, a factory needs to be defined instead:
+If a helpers needs access to `handlebars`, a factory has to be used instead (see docs on [handlebars-wax](https://github.com/shannonmoeller/handlebars-wax#exporting-a-factory)):
 ```js
 {
   helpers: {